phuc223/C2-Server/README.md

 cd C2-Server
 python3 server.py -h
 ```
-Default without any argument: IP: 127.0.0.1 and port: 9999.
+# Default without any argument: IP: 127.0.0.1 and port: 9999.
-The program may not kill the port properly, so I'll just provide you another program, which is "killport.sh", default port: 8000.
+Currently, the program may not terminate the process on that port properly, so I'll just provide you another program(Linux-only my apologize), which is "killport.sh", default port: 8000.
 # How to use this program?
 ``` bash
 chmod +x killport.sh